firebase/extensions/invites-mod/README.md

 ```

 #### Receiving an invitation

 The Mod generates an invitation token and uses SendGrid to send an invitation to the given email address, along with a URL token of the form `?invitation=theVeryLongTokenHere`.
-It stores this generated token in an internal Firestore path[2].
+It stores this generated token in an internal Firestore path.

-[2] How accept tokens are stored in Firestore
+The invitation tokens are stored in Firestore as follows:

 ```
 invitation_mods_internal:
   tokens: